Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

   count 1 2 3&4 5 6 7&2 or 1 2 3&4 5 6 rock-and-go.
 The RAG must happen quickly
   so the follower does not settle on steps &8, but instead moves forward.

+## Turn variations

+### Pass

+A traveling turn that uses normal, cross, or hook steps.

+### Pirouette

+A stationary spin on one leg.

+### Pivot turn

+A stationary turn in which the weight changes from one foot to the other, usually for a half-turn.

+### Chain turn

+A traveling turn in which the weight changes from one foot to the other, usually for a half-turn.

 ## Preparation variations

 A prep is used to rotate the follower clockwise or counter-clockwise.